practicald2t/practicald2t.github.io/pages/shared_task.md

 Practical D2T 2024 features a shared task on improving semantic accuracy of D2T systems.
 The shared task requires three main efforts from you:

 1. Build your own LLM-assisted D2T system, which takes structured data as input (e.g. weather data), and produces a summary of it as output.
 2. Use LLMs to perform error annotation on the summaries produced by your system.
-This means annotating the span of texts containing errors, specifying the type of error and the reason why the span was flagged.
+This means annotating the spans of text containing errors, specifying the type of error and the reason why the span was flagged.
 We will provide a starting code for this (more info below).
 3. (*optional*) Modify our starting code to create your custom evaluation.
 For example, you may:
    - Explore other types of errors
    - Use a different LLM